chrisconlin/Conlin_Latin102/composition1.md

 Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.

-"When the father of her, Eurytus, did not want the wedding, Hercules captured Oechalia."
+"When the father of her, Eurytus, was not willing, Hercules captured Oechalia."

 Cum: When
 Pater: nom singular of father
 eius: gen signular "of her"
 Eurytus: nom sg of the name
 nolo, nolle, nolui, -  :not to want.
-We need the 3rd, singular, pluperfect, subjucntive for did not want (as it is occuring before the event in the independent clause): noluisset nuptiae, nuptiarum (f.): “marriage, wedding”.
+We need the 3rd, singular, pluperfect, subjucntive for did not want (as it is occuring before the event in the independent clause): nollet nuptiae, nuptiarum (f.): “marriage, wedding”.
 Accusative singular is nupitas (very unsual as the nom sg looks like a first declension gen sg).
 Hercules: nom, sg.
 capio, capĕre, cepi, captus: to take, seize.
 3rd-io conjugation.
 (We need the 3rd, singular, perfect, active, indicative): cepit
 Oechliam: accusative

-"Cum pater eius Eurytus noluisset nupitas, Hercules cepit Oechliam."
+"Cum pater eius Eurytus nollet, Hercules cepit Oechliam."

 Your third sentence should express that Hercules said that he would kill her parents, and should include an indirect statement.